isawnyu/pleiades_search_api/README.md

 ## Getting started

-Use a python 3.10.2 environment and then run `pip install -r requirements_dev.txt`.
+Use a python 3.6 or greater environment and then run `pip install -r requirements_dev.txt`.
 Fire up the python interpreter and:

 ```python
 >>> from pleiades_search_api.search import Query, SearchInterface